Skip to contents

 Species x Traits

 Note that we’ll be talking about species throughout this vignette and in the arguments of funbiogeo, but the package doesn’t make any assumption on the biological level.
 It can be individuals, populations, strains, species, genera, families, etc. The important fact is that you should have trait data for the level at which you want to work.
+This biological level should correspond between the trait data (species_traits argument) and the occurrence/abundance (site_species argument) you have.

 Format of species x traits dataset